If you’re planning a family trip to Iceland during the summer, you’re in for a real treat!

 Tap water in Iceland is not only safe to drink, it is some of the cleanest and purest water I’ve ever tasted.
-So bring a reusable water bottle or thermos with you and fill it up before you leave the hotel each day.
+So, bring a reusable water bottle or thermos with you and fill it up before you leave the hotel each day.

 Just like the necessity of a reusable water bottle, it’s a good idea to pack a few snacks for your trip to Iceland.

 Iceland is a beautiful place!
 You will find yourself wanting to take a million pictures of the scenery and landscape.
-So make sure you bring a quality camera with you to Iceland.
+So, make sure you bring a quality camera with you to Iceland.

-Again, you probably won’t feel like you are getting a sunburn, but with 24-hours of sun during summer in Iceland, your skin needs protection.
+Again, you probably won’t feel like you are getting a sunburn, but with 24 hours of sun during summer in Iceland, your skin needs protection.

 Chapstick or Lip Balm

-Iceland is a windy country, so chapstick is a necessity, whether you are there in winter or in Iceland in summer.
+Iceland is a windy country, so lip balm is a necessity, whether you are there in winter or are in Iceland in summer.

 Did you just read the previous paragraph where I said Iceland is windy?
-Wind burn is a real thing.
+Wind burn is a real thing, and the wind can exasperate skin dryness.
 And you’ll need a good moisturizer if you don’t want red, chapped, dry skin.

 If you are a light sleeper, like me, then a sleep mask is a must for your summer packing list for Iceland.
 With the sun barely setting, if at all, it can be hard to catch some quality zzz’s without darkness.

-If you plan to do any hiking, even short hikes like the one to Svartifoss waterfall on our Iceland itinerary, then you’ll want to bring a day pack to carry your water bottle, snacks, lip balm, camera, and any other necessities you might not want to leave behind.
+If you plan to do any hiking, even short hikes like the one to Svartifoss waterfall on our 4 day Iceland itinerary, then you’ll want to bring a day pack to carry your water bottle, snacks, lip balm, camera, and any other necessities you might not want to leave behind.